pulumi/docs/content/docs/intro/concepts/inputs-outputs.md

 ## Apply

-To access the raw value of an output and transform that value into a new value, use [apply]({{> relref "/docs/reference/pkg/python/pulumi#outputs-and-inputs" }}).
+To access the raw value of an output and transform that value into a new value, use {{< pulumi-apply >}}.
 This method accepts a callback that will be invoked with the raw value, once that value is available.

 For example, the following code creates an HTTPS URL from the DNS name (the raw value) of a virtual machine: